zerospiel/docs/docs/user-create-service.md

 ## Removing beach-head services

-To remove a beach-head service simply remove its entry from `.spec.services`.
+To remove a beach-head service simply remove its entry from `.spec.serviceSpec.services`.
 The example below removes `kyverno-3-2-6`, so its status also removed from `.status.services`.

 ```yaml